-As Chief Technical Officer and Lead Developer for E-Laborative Technologies Ltd. I have been tasked with a variety of challenging requirements related to data storage, analysis, management, and administration.
-I have earned certificates in probability, inference & modeling, linear regression, wrangling, and machine learning through the HarvardX program offered through Harvard University, and I have also completed online courses related to Epidemiology offered by Johns Hopkins.
 I regularly employ SQL and R for big data analytics, visualization, and storage.
-Most of my professional work involves proprietary business data, financial and legal documentation.
-I also enjoy public health issues and actively work on several projects related to public health and epidemiology as a private citizen researcher.
+Most of my professional work involves proprietary business data, financial and legal documentation, workforce efficiency systems, and product distribution systems.
+I also enjoy researching public health issues and actively work on several projects related to environmental science, finance, public health, and epidemiology as a private citizen researcher.

-The following statistics dashboards demonstrate some of my recent work using R to conduct exploratory data analysis related to various subjects of general public interest.
+The following statistics dashboards demonstrate some of my past work using R and Shiny to conduct exploratory data analysis related to various subjects of general public interest.
 These dashboards utilize various curated public repos, API's, R packages, and other known sources for data acquistion.

 Coronavirus Visualization Dashboard

 This dashboard shows Coronavirus stats and X day interval growth rates over bar, column and grid charts.
 It also offers colored chloropleth maps of the US by state, by county, and in individual state-level views.
-This tool incorporates data from the U.S. Census Bureau and COVID-19 stats compiled by the CoronaDataScraper project.
+This tool incorporates data from the U.S. Census Bureau and COVID-19 stats from the NY Times.